meghancodes/onramp-android-project/README.md

 - SearchResultsActivity displays a list of search results.
 It passes individual result items to PetDetailActivity.

 - PetDetailActivity displays details about the selected pet.
-Details include the pet's image, name, gender, breed, size, age and a long description.
 PetDetailActivity also displays a button, which when pressed, executes the methods necessary to start the application's service.

 - DownloadFileService downloads a file from the internet using a URL.